 - Treat yourself to a magazine.
 Head to your favourite cafe and enjoy it with a latte.

 - Download an audiobook to keep yourself company on long walks or while puttering around the house.

 - Makeover a room.
 Try a coat of paint or just rearrange the furniture and switch up accessories.
 Always hated your spouse’s old artwork.
 Take it down and make a space your own.

 - Take up a cause.
 Get involved in local politics, collect signatures on a petition that matters to you, work to get something fixed in your community.
 It’s a way to bring some meaning to the time you’re spending away from your kids in a way that will make you – and them – proud.

 - Play Pokemon Go.
 Why not?
 The kids dig it and it’ll get you outside.

 - Go to an Arcade Pub.
 Speaking of digital fun, revisit your favourite old-school digital past-times at one of the arcade pubs popping up all over the place.

 - Visit an elderly relative or neighbour.
-Your time will be really well spent dropping in on an older person who doesn’t get a lot of company.
+Your time will be really well spent dropping in on an older person who doesn’t get a lot of company, you may event want to talk to them about stopping by or calling more often, if they don’t have access to a phone, give them access, seniors know the right cell phone is incredibly useful for emergencies and socializing in what can be the loneliest part of your life.
 So go see your great-aunt or grandparent, or take a plate of cookies to the elderly neighbour and stay a while.

 - Host a board game night.
 Adulting can make us forget how to play.
 Relearn by having a few friends over to play a board game.
 Put out some bowls of chips and your hosting duties are complete.